paulrobello/parllama/README.md

   - Path security to prevent directory traversal attacks
   - Content validation for JSON, images, and ZIP files
   - ZIP bomb protection with compression ratio checks
-* Created SecureFileOperations utility providing:
+* Created SecureFileOperations utility
-  - Atomic write operations for critical files (settings, sessions, prompts)
-  - Automatic backup/restore on operation failures
-  - Safe file reading with configurable size limits
-  - Directory operations with permission validation
-* Added 14 new file validation configuration settings:
+* Added new file validation configuration tools
-  - `file_validation_enabled`, `max_file_size_mb`, `max_image_size_mb`
-  - `max_json_size_mb`, `max_zip_size_mb`, `validate_file_content`
-  - Separate limits for different file types and content validation toggles
-* Enhanced security for all JSON operations in:
+* Enhanced security for all JSON operations
-  - Settings manager: Configuration now uses atomic writes with validation
-  - Chat sessions: Session saves are atomic with content validation
-  - Chat prompts: Prompt storage uses secure operations with backup
-  - Image caching: Downloaded images validated before caching
 * All file operations now include comprehensive error handling and fallback mechanisms
 * Improved error handling for model creation with better error messages
 * Added validation for quantization levels with list of valid options